huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 ---

 OVER-RELIANCE ON THE HEAD Another way of putting it is like this: learn to listen to your gut and start trusting it a bit more.
 In the West, we have a head-driven culture, where we think we can explain and rationalize everything with our minds.
-We ignore the fact that some of

-the deepest intelligence we have, as humans, is located deep within our bodies.
+We ignore the fact that some of the deepest intelligence we have, as humans, is located deep within our bodies.

----

-A student once approached the Buddha and asked him for a straight answer on some of the unanswerable questions that were challenging him about life.

-The Buddha replied:

-“Imagine someone is struck by a poisoned arrow.
-A doctor is brought to his side to remove the arrow and treat the wound, but the man stops him.

-'Not so fast!
-First, I want to know who shot me.
-What town or village does he come from?
-I would also like to know what kind of wood his bow was made out of.
-Also, was it a crossbow or a longbow?'

-Clearly that man would die and his questions would remain unanswered.
-Like the man in the story, we occasionally get shot with the poisoned arrows of suffering and ignorance.
-But ruminating too much on the nature of that suffering and ignorance is unlikely to help us with that.”

 ---